Far Lands, Other Days

-Far Lands, Other Days is a collection of fantasy, horror and mystery short stories by author E. Hoffmann Price.
+Far Lands, Other Days is a collection of fantasy, horror and mystery short stories by American writer E. Hoffmann Price.
 It was released in 1975 by Carcosa in an edition of 2,593 copies of which 615 copies, that were pre-ordered, were signed by the author and artist.
 The stories originally appeared in the magazines Weird Tales, Strange Detective Stories, Spicy-Adventure Stories, Golden Fleece, Argosy, Spicy Mystery Stories, Strange Stories, Short Stories, Terror Tales and Speed Mystery.